 4. Communicate proactively.
 If a restaurant is running late, the order is short an item, or you can't find the address — text the customer through the in-app chat.
 A 5-second heads-up is the difference between a great rating and a 1-star.

 5. Track your mileage from day one.
-As a 1099 contractor, every mile you drive while dashing is tax-deductible at the IRS standard rate (currently 70 cents per mile for the 2025 tax year).
+As a 1099 contractor, every mile you drive while dashing is deductible at the IRS standard business mileage rate, which is 72.5 cents per mile for the 2026 tax year (per IRS Notice 2026-10).
 Use a free app like Stride or Hurdlr to auto-track.
 We have a complete guide: How to Track DoorDash Mileage for Taxes.

 6. Keep your delivery bag organized.
 Hot orders go in an insulated bag.
 Cold orders separate.
 Drinks upright.
 A messy bag leads to spills, and spills lead to refunds taken from your earnings.